TESZTALANY/CipherCrusader/README.md

   - help: Lists all available commands and their functions.

 After the first run, a file named 'database.db' will be placed in the directory of the program.
 When encrypted, the name of the file will be changed to 'database.db.enc'.
 The program uses AES encryption to provide security to the database when it is not in use.

+If you find any issues with the program, feel free to submit it, or try to correct it and submit a pull request.

+Thanks and have a nice day ☺️